divyachauhan050/Project-Most_Nobel_Prizes_Analysis/README.md

 ## Key Findings
 These are some of the key findings for this project:

-1. Most of the nobel prize winners were male.
+1. The first Nobel Prize was handed out in 1901, and at that time the Prize was very Eurocentric and male-focused

+2. Just looking at the first couple of prize winners, or Nobel laureates as they are also called, we see that all of the winners in 1901 were guys that came from Europe.